cambridge-alpha-team/unvisual-backend/java-backend/README.md

 * tomcatServerBackend contains the Java backend and uses the frontend as a submodule.
   It depends on the above libraries, so run `mvn install` on both of the above.

+* nativeServer replaces tomcatServerBackend, wo that you don't have to install Tomcat.